al-ce/karaml/README.md

-  - karaml makes a copy of the current `karabiner.json` file and adds that copy to `~/.config/karabiner/automatic_backups/` as `karabiner.backup.TIMESTAMP.json`, every time (thirty of my ~6000 line Karabiner JSON bacskups add up to ~10MB, so check in every once in a while)
+  - karaml makes a copy of the current `karabiner.json` file and adds that copy to `~/.config/karabiner/automatic_backups/` as `karabiner.backup.TIMESTAMP.json`, every time (thirty of my ~6000 line Karabiner JSON backups add up to ~10MB, so check in every once in a while)
   - karaml then searches the `profiles` list in `karabiner.json` for a profile name that matches the one in your config (or generates a new one if you didn't specify it - add one!).
 If it finds a match, it will replace that